What the service can do for you

 The team will support you to become more independent in daily activities, such as:

 - getting into and out of bed or a chair

 Who can use the service?

 You can use the reablement service if you are over 65 and:

-- require a support package (such as a domiciliary care package); or
+- require a support package (such as a domiciliary care package)

-- need an increase in your existing support package to help you with your daily living activities; and
+- need an increase in your existing support package to help you with your daily living activities

 - if you have experienced a crisis, such as illness, deterioration in health or sustained an injury

-The service operates across all five Health and Social Care Trusts in Northern Ireland (see links below).
+The service is available in the five Health and Social Care Trusts in Northern Ireland.